Title 24: Municipal and County Government

-(A) An advisory commission may be created at any time when a municipality votes to create one, or through adoption of bylaws, or if the charter of a municipality permits it, when the legislative body of the municipality votes to create one.
+(A) An advisory commission may be created at any time when a municipality votes to create one, or through adoption of bylaws, or when the legislative body of the municipality votes to create one.

-(B) An advisory commission shall have not less than three members.
-All members should be residents of the municipality, except that historic preservation, design advisory, or conservation commissions may be composed of professional and lay members, a majority of whom shall reside within the municipality creating the commission.
+(B) An advisory commission shall have no fewer than three members.
+All members should be residents of the municipality, except that historic preservation or design advisory commissions may be composed of professional and lay members, a majority of whom shall reside within the municipality creating the commission.

 (C) Members of the advisory commission shall be appointed, and any vacancy filled, by the legislative body of the municipality.
 The term of each member shall be as established by the legislative body, except for those first appointed, whose terms shall be varied in length so that in the future the number whose terms expire in each successive year shall be minimized.
 Any appointment to fill a vacancy shall be for the unexpired term.